willisk-main/shopifychallenge/README.md

 **Download all inventory items with the click of a button**

 - In a web browser navigate to `localhost:8080` and click the link labeled *Click Here* (download should begin automatically)
-- Navigating directly to the url `localhost:8080/inventory/csv` will also begin the download
 - CSV data will have the format ```id, name, description, price, quantity```

 ## Thank you for reading!